planctus/europa/README.md

 * `./bin/phing rebuild-dev-db` rebuilds the codebase, creates a settings file and restores the database.
   This is espeically usefull for peer reviewing tickets.

+* `./bin/phing snapshot` Creates a dump from the local database.

+* `./bin/phing restore-snapshot` Restores a database dump previously created by `./bin/phing snapshot`

 * `drush en dt_dev -y; drush frdt -y` After running those commands, all the feature fields will be unlocked.